 Minute repeater It took 50,000 hours to develop the highly complex minute repeater strike train for the Grande Complication and the Portuguese Minute Repeater.
 It is operated by an eye-catching repeating slide on the left-hand side of the case and chimes out the time in crystal-clear tones: the hours on the lower-pitched of the two gongs, followed by a double strike on both gongs for the quarters and finally a single strike on the higher-pitched gong for the minutes.
 Every gong is individually handmade and carefully tuned for pitch and tonal purity.
 The all-or-nothing piece, as it is known, ensures that the mechanism will never chime out an incomplete - and thus incorrect - series of acoustic tones even if the repeating slide is released too early.
+Left: One of the miracles of Haute Horlogerie is when a mass of individual components - here the ones found in the Portuguese Minute Repeater - are assembled to form a perfect whole Top: The minute repeater chimes out the time in hours, quarters and minutes whenever required

 Tourbillon The tourbillon - or, as it literally translates, the "whirlwind" - has long been considered the ultimate achievement in mechanical watchmaking.
 Originally, this most exclusive of all watch complications was intended to offset the gravitational error inevitable in an oscillating system with a balance and spring by distributing the error evenly over a single plane.
 The solution: to put the balance, pallets and escape wheel in a tiny cage that would then rotate around its own axis once every minute.
-The construction of this mechanism represents an enormous challenge, and results in a filigree work of art consisting of 81 parts.
-In the new Portuguese Tourbillon Mystère Rétrograde, the tourbillon at "12 o'clock" appears to come alive and is the focal point of the entire dial.

-Rattrapante The word "rattrapante" describes the split-seconds mechanism on a chronograph which catches up with the primary chronograph hand.
+The construction of this mechanism represents an enormous challenge, and results in a filigree work of art consisting of 82 parts.
+In the Portuguese Tourbillon Mystère Rétrograde, the tourbillon at "12 o'clock" appears to come alive and is the focal point of the entire dial.
+Rattrapante The word "rattrapante" describes the splitseconds hand on a chronograph, which catches up with the primary chronograph hand.
 Unlike a standard chronograph, the split-seconds chronograph has two hands that start simultaneously.
-The rattrappante or split-seconds hand, which is superimposed on the stopwatch hand, can be stopped independently using a third button at "10 o'clock", while the stopwatch hand continues to run.
+The rattrapante or split-seconds hand, which is superimposed on the stopwatch hand, can be stopped independently using a third push-button at "10 o'clock", while the stopwatch hand continues to run.
 This permits the user to record two separate times, exact to the second, within any given minute.
-If the third button is pushed again, the split-seconds hand instantaneously catches up and is synchronised with the other hand.
+If the third button is pushed again, the split-seconds hand instantaneously catches up and is synchronized with the other hand.
 The process can be repeated as often as desired.
+Top: In a rattrapante mechanism, the split-seconds hand starts off in phase with the chronograph hand but can be stopped at any time and then synchronized with the latter simply by pushing the button again, making it ideal for recording lap times and intermediate times Top: The tourbillon mechanism, a filigree construction consisting of 82 parts